Canberra A-League expansion bids: Fifth bid (Capital Region Football Collective)

 In December 2022, the Capital Region Football Collective bid to join the A-League was relaunched, despite maintaining continual dialog in the background with the APL since the last bid failed to materialise into a license.
 The bidding team confirmed it had been approached by the APL to open negotiations about an expansion license and the two parties had met in the week leading up to Christmas.
 On 15 March 2023, the APL announced Canberra as one of two preferred locations for A-League Men's expansion in 2024-25, along with New Zealand city Auckland.
 Canberra and Auckland were selected from an internal APL process that considered 13 different expansion market options.
 The APL set a soft-date target of June 2023 for a formal bid submission to be provided to them from interested parties from the two identified cities.
 Bid Director, Michael Caggiano, responded to Canberra's shortlisting by the APL by saying he was confident in bringing in private sector, government and community investors for a fourth time to raise the $25 million needed for the license.
 The possibility of a Canberra A-League Men's team being granted a license brought with it questions regarding how this will affect the Canberra United A-League Women's team, who are owned and operated by Capital Football, as well as the ACT Government's plans for a future Civic Stadium project and the ACT Home of Football training and administration precinct project.
-The day after the APL announcement, key ACT figures announced their support for the latest bid, including, Capital Football boss, an former head of the first Canberra A-League bid, Ivan Slavich, ACT Sport Minister Yvette Berry and ACT Federal Senator David Pocock.
+The day after the APL announcement, key ACT figures announced their support for the latest bid, including, Capital Football boss, a former head of the first Canberra A-League bid, Ivan Slavich, ACT Sport Minister Yvette Berry and ACT Federal Senator David Pocock.
 Current Adelaide United head coach, Carl Veart, also threw his support behind the expansion of the A-League Men to Canberra and Auckland.